Sleavely/exodus-migrations/README.md

 Exodus was largely inspired by the flexibility and user experience of [`migrat`](https://github.com/naturalatlas/migrat), and much of the configurable behavior and templates have been forked from there.

+The main usage pattern consists of migration definitions that allow you to introduce version-controlled changes in your application, such as adding a field to a database or changing a configuration for your e-commerce.

 ### CLI